kadetXx/hackerrank/README.md

-# hackerrank
+# Hackerrank
-Repository containing my solutions to data structures and algorithm problems on hackerrank.
+Repository containing my solutions (in javascript) to data structures and algorithm problems on hackerrank.